ageller/IntroToHTMLCSSJS/README.md

-# Introduction to HTML + CSS + JS
+# Website Basics with HTML, CSS and JS

-This workshop covers the basics of web development using HTML, CSS and Javascript.
-We will start with an overview of each of these tools, then discuss how to get started developing websites using these tools, and finally we will discuss a simple example website that illustrates how these tools work together.
+This workshop covers the basic ingredients that go into building websites : HTML, CSS and Javascript.
+You will learn how, why and where to use each of these tools and how they work together.
+This workshop is intended for people who want to get started learning how to make their own websites, scrape websites, develop interactive online visualizations, or create any other web-based applications.

 No prior knowledge is required, though some level of background in coding may be beneficial.
+Prior to the workshop, please ensure that you have python installed on your computer (only needed to start a local web server).

 Click [here](https://docs.google.com/presentation/d/1qX9lqbAMkg1IouSIzxPFFKyAa9u4eCAlvpjOxBBYjMo/edit?usp=sharing) for the Google Slides version of the talk.